Trusted WordPress tutorials, when you need them most.

 We recommend using the custom method and choosing zip as the compression method.
 The custom method also allows you to exclude tables from the database.

-Let’s say that you used a plugin that created a database table, and you are no longer using that plugin.
-Then, you can choose to exclude that table from the backup if you want.
+Let’s say you used a plugin that created a database table and are no longer using that plugin.
+Then, you can choose to exclude that table from the backup.

 Compression method